pwncollege/ctf-archive/codegate2011/network100/DESCRIPTION.md

-`Use flagCheck to input the flag you get from the challenge to get the actual flag`
+`Use flagCheck to input the md5sum of a malicious file you get from the challenge to get the actual flag`